Inspirateur/DiscordWordCloud/README.md

 # DiscordWordCloud
-A toy project to make and maintain word cloud for each user of a Discord server with a Bot
+A discord bot that generates a word cloud for each discord user.